notcraig/middleman-html5up-halcyonic/README.md

 The footer (*and the links and blurb therein*) are partials and can be edited separately or removed from the layout.

 Something that seems to be unique (or at the very least, *uncommon*) to my themes/modification of themes is that the dates are English Ordinal (e.g., "June 1st, 2017").
+See the helper in the middleman config